Libra Group Acquires KKR'S Interest in LCI

 Oct 11, 2021, 05:52 ET

 DUBLIN, Oct.
-11, 2021 /PRNewswire/ -- LCI, a leading aviation leasing company, today announced that its parent company, the Libra Group, has acquired the remaining minority interest in LCI Helicopters held by global investment firm KKR.
+11, 2021 /PRNewswire/ -- LCI, a leading aviation leasing company, today announced that its parent company, the Libra Group, has acquired the minority interest in LCI Helicopters held by global investment firm KKR.

 Jaspal Jandu, CEO of LCI, stated, "We would like to thank the KKR team for their exemplary support these last seven years, helping LCI grow across sectors including offshore wind power and search and rescue.

-"We are equally delighted that Libra Group has returned to full ownership.
+"We are equally delighted that Libra Group has returned to principal ownership.
 It has always been a valued and supportive parent given its experience in building asset intensive, transportation businesses, particularly in the aviation space."

 Libra Group Chairman and CEO, George Logothetis, added, "We are proud of what LCI has achieved and look forward to being fully invested in LCI's future as the global market for helicopter deployment looks set to increase, and fixed wing aviation is on the road to recovery."